travier/fedora-sysexts/libvirtd/README.md

 ## Compatibility

-This sysext is compatible with all Fedora variants (CoreOS, Atomic Desktops, etc.).
+This sysext is compatible with Fedora CoreOS only.